 I grew up with a lot of things from Japan even though I was born in the UK because my relatives would always send VHS tapes full of dubbed Japanese TV programmes and other goodies.
 For that reason I've always had this amazing image of Japan - a beautiful country where the old and new live in harmony, technology and lots of weird and wonderful things.

 So, by the time in high school I started to learn the language because there was a lot of free time for final year students.
-Now that I’ve been working full time for some time, I finally decided to make the trip to see Japan for myself.
+Now that I've been working full time for some time, I saved up and finally decided to make the trip to see Japan for myself.

 I spent months researching the places I would go to, what to watch out for and how to get to them.
-Was excited and a little nervous at the same time because even though I was fairly literate I wasn’t too confident with the talking skills.
+Was excited and a little nervous at the same time because even though I was fairly literate I wasn't too confident with the talking skills and socially anxious.

 So, over the course of this month you'll be seeing a lot of posts about my first trip to Japan ^^